Learn how to make vegan buttermilk with just two ingredients and a few minutes!

 After the waiting time has passed, give it a good stir and it's ready to add to your recipe.

-If you let it sit for longer than 10 minutes, or if you pre-make it and refrigerate (see the "Making Ahead" section below), it may fully separate, clear liquid on the bottom, milk on top.
+If you let it sit for longer than 10 minutes, or if you pre-make it and refrigerate (see the "Making Ahead" section below), it may fully separate, with clear liquid on the bottom, and milk on top.
 If that happens, stir it so everything mixes back together.

 Troubleshooting